 Data gaps prevented regulators from identifying and addressing risks in the securities market during the crisis, and those gaps persist.
 The OFR and its partners aimed to address this critical data need through the pilot data collection.

-The Financial Stability Board has recommended that its members collect data on repos and securities lending from a broad range of market participants.
+The Financial Stability Board has recommended in November 2015 that its members collect data on repos and securities lending from a broad range of market participants.

-See the Director’s related blog post – Shedding Light on Securities Lending.
+See the former Director’s related blog post – Shedding Light on Securities Lending.